 Admin performance is rarely single-threaded.
 When one person in a 4-person team is off, their responsibilities fall to the remaining 3.
 One person’s dropped ball becomes another’s work interruption.
 The entire client experience depends on smooth handoffs across the team.
 For that reason, team-based bonuses outperform individual incentives in administrative environments.

 A quarterly team bonus tied to a small set of collective metrics—such as delivery quality, scheduling accuracy, response time thresholds, and client satisfaction—improves collaboration and reduces internal competition.
 Everyone wins when systems are strong, communication is consistent and execution is reliable and predictable.
-A shared bonus reinforces the mindset that the admin team succeeds or struggles together.
+A shared bonus reinforces the mindset performance needed for team success

 3. Combine Team-Based Bonuses with Individual Bonuses